 - The principles of the Data Protection Act, 1998 may apply to the use of any information relating to living individuals obtained from our collections.
-Current UK data protection must be complied with.
+Current UK data protection laws must be complied with.

 Computers and other technical equipment

-- Personal devices such as laptops must not be connected to the Library network.
+- Any personal devices such as laptops must not be connected to the Library network.

 - Headphones may be used if the sound is inaudible to other Readers.
 If the use of personal equipment of any kind disturbs other Readers, you will be asked to stop using it or to move to another desk.

 - Portable storage devices or software must not be used on the Library network or with the Library's computers.

 - Under no circumstances may the Library’s electronic collections be photographed, viewed on or downloaded onto external networks or personal equipment.